Picture by Joanna

-Year 6 children are expected to be reading independently for pleasure, and must write in their reading record every day, to be taken in and marked on a Friday.
+We would still like to see our Year 6 children reading independently for pleasure, writing in their reading record every day, to be taken in and marked on a Friday.
 These entries should demonstrate both an understanding of the text, and an appreciation for how the author has used certain techniques to achieve their desired effect.
 The children will take home a reading book and their reading record every evening, and are expected to read at home for at least 20 minutes every day.
 The book and reading record must come back to school with them every day, so they can continue during the school day.

-Homework activities are generally given out on Mondays to be handed in on the Thursday.
-This is to begin to prepare the children for the homework expectations they will experience in secondary school.
+Homework activities will be supporting SATs preparation in the first couple of weeks.
+Homework activities are in place to prepare the children for the homework expectations they will experience in secondary school.
 Spelling sheets will also be handed out on Thursdays to practise, and will be tested in class the following Thursday.
-As well as these specific tasks, it will greatly aid your child's progress if time each week is given to develop their mathematics through the use of uk.mathletics.com.
 Olympic Tables tests also take place on Wednesdays, which help to reinforce their understanding of times tables.

-Mr. Ritchie will be taking the class each Tuesday and Premier Sports will continue working with the children on Friday mornings.
+Mr. Ritchie will be changing days this term and will now be taking the class each Friday, with Premier Sports continuing to work with the children but on Wednesday mornings.
 Please can you ensure that appropriate clothing and footwear is worn.
-We would also be grateful if greater attention can be paid to school uniform, as there has been a little slippage during the autumn term.
 Each week pupils will be supported in their learning with a range of one to one and small group activities provided by the teaching assistants working in the class: Mrs P and Miss Flowers.

-Thank you in advance to all parents and carers who will be supporting the children in year six this term with their learning.
-It should be a fun and exciting term for all but it will also be a term that requires a great deal of hard work and some challenging learning.
-We are really looking forward to all the exciting opportunities for learning in the coming term.
+Thank you in advance to all parents and carers for your continued support.
 If you ever wish to discuss anything with me please do come to talk with me briefly at the end of the school day or send in a note so that I can arrange with you for a suitable time for a longer meeting.